The great day hike climbing at the ridge above the Chiora village.

 Walk beneath the small elevation marked on maps as Mt.
 Chiora (2387m).
 The ridge here becomes pretty wide and the main road branches off into several smaller ones.
 You can stick to the main track or try some shortcuts, as long as you keep walking east, you should be fine.

 After two kilometers, you see a small elevation ahead, the last one separating you from the Notsaruli valley.
-The main road circumvents it from the north but since we want also to return today, we can´t go that far.
+The main road circumvents it from the north but since we also want to return today, we can´t go that far.
 Instead, we leave it at the spot where it turns north and follow an old track onto the top of the ridge.
 Take a break, enjoy the views.
 Then you can follow the top of the ridge for another 500 meters before the track turns and descends back onto the main road.
 From there, follow the road back to the Chiora village.

 Of course, this is the suggested route for the day hike.
 If you have two days, you can follow the road all the way to the bottom of the Notsaruli valley - it should take another hour.
 There is a shepherd´s hut with several suitable camping spots nearby.
 On the next day, you can return to Chiora.
 Or, if you are feeling adventurous, you can cross the river, climb the opposing hill and join an old trail which will eventually lead you to Glola village.
 Be warned, though - this route is much more difficult as the track which once led there is very dilapidated (at least first few kilometers, it gets much better once you reach the transmitters).